ayushaggar/ayushaggar/README.md

 ## About me

-✅ Currently working as Senior Machine Learning Engineer at Qyuki Digital Media

-✅ Learning Golang and Docker
+✅ Currently working as Senior Machine Learning Engineer at Qyuki Digital Media and Learning Golang and Docker

-Working On -
+✅ Working On -

 -> Social Media platforms analysis for identifying trends and user engagement